 I love Billy and I love Nick Ryan, the producer.
 I love Robbie Ryan, our cinematographer and I think, aesthetically, just the, Midwest middle America vibe, that's really cool.
-And the humour of the script.
-It's genuine and it has real emotion embedded in it but it's funny!
-That Fargo humour really appeals to me.
+And the humor of the script.
+It's genuine and it has real emotion embedded in it, but it's funny!
+That Fargo humor really appeals to me.

 Yes.
 I think so.

 When was was the last time you lost your cool?

 I've been working on that skill and I think I'm getting pretty good at it.
 It's been awhile since I've been genuinely, deeply upset about something.
 One of my favorite things in the world is this scar right here [shows us a fairly impressive scar on his knuckle].
 I got it punching walls.
 It was like the perfect teenage angst motivation.
 The first time, I was really upset in my house because I had read something about the use of American drone warfare and just how upsetting it was and how a bunch of civilians had just been murdered somewhere in the world.
 And then the second time was me being upsetting at my parents.

 Alright, last one: "I'm rarely to blame for things going wrong, it's usually the fault of the people around me."

 Okay, let's see your results… You're 61% psychopath!
 "Though your conscience is in the right place, you have a pragmatic streak and generally aren't afraid to do your own dirty work."

 I'll take that.

 There's more!
 "You're no shrinking violet but you're no daredevil either.
 You generally have a little trouble seeing things from other people's perspectives, but at the same time you're no pushover.
 Everything in moderation, including moderation, might sum up your approach to life".